 When to see a doctor

-See a doctor immediately if you suspect you have typhoid fever.
-If you are from the United States and become ill while traveling in a foreign country, call the U.S. Consulate for a list of doctors.
-Better yet, find out in advance about medical care in the areas you'll visit, and carry a list of the names, addresses and phone numbers of recommended doctors.
+See a doctor immediately if you think you might have typhoid fever.
+If you live in the United States and become sick while traveling in a foreign country, call the U.S. Consulate for a list of doctors.

 If you have signs and symptoms after you return home, consider seeing a doctor who focuses on international travel medicine or infectious diseases.
 A doctor who is familiar with these areas may be able to recognize and treat your illness more quickly.